 National security is the highest public policy priority.
 Without it, nothing else in a country's public life is possible - neither economic activity, domestic governance, the exercise of civil liberties, nor even organized charitable work.

 How effectively this security is achieved - while protecting our liberties - depends heavily on how well educated our leaders are in the use of all the instruments of power - especially those that minimize the necessity of using force.
 Supporting the Institute is the best way to help ensure that many of our leaders possess this essential education.
-Donate online through the Institute's secure server or through Paypal.
+Donate online here.

 The Institute is a 501 (c)(3) non-profit, tax-exempt educational institution.
 It is privately supported by donations from foundations, corporations and individuals, and licensed by the District of Columbia Education Licensure Commission.
 Contributions to the Institute are tax-deductible.